Fernão Lara Mesquita

 Fernão Lara Mesquita is a Brazilian journalist.
-He is a director of Grupo Estado, which publishes the daily newspaper O Estado de S. Paulo, one of the largest newspapers in Brazil, which has been in the Mesquita family for many generations.
+He was a director of Grupo Estado, a media conglomerate founded and controlled by the Mesquita family, which publishes the daily newspaper O Estado de S. Paulo, one of the largest newspapers in Brazil.
 Grupo Estado also owns a radio network, and owns Agência Estado, Brazil's leading news agency.
 Mesquita is also the former opinion-page editor of O Estado de S. Paulo.

-Mesquita has taken a leading role in the struggle in favor of freedom of expression in Brazil.
-In a talk delivered at the 2011 Oslo Freedom Forum, he drew attention to the long history of government censorship in that country.
+Today he manages the website Vespeiro, which he founded.